openSUSE/news-o-o/_posts/2008-10-11-power-outage-nearly-all-systems-are-running-again.markdown

 - Infrastructure
 ---

-Our admins and developers - in Nuernberg, Provo and from home offices - worked hard today to get all openSUSE services up and running again.Â  Thanks a lot to all of them!
+Our admins and developers - in Nuernberg, Provo and from home offices - worked hard today to get all openSUSE services up and running again.
+Thanks a lot to all of them!

-Nearly all services are be up and running again.Â  The only exceptions are the services features and ideas, these will be restarted latest by Monday.
+Nearly all services are be up and running again.
+The only exceptions are the services features and ideas, these will be restarted latest by Monday.